danielgruethling/Archipelago/worlds/little_witch_nobeta/docs/setup_en.md

 ### Where do I get a config file?

-The [Player Settings](/games/Little%20Witch%20Nobeta/player-settings) page on the website allows you to configure your personal settings and export a config file from them.
+The [Player Options](/games/Little%20Witch%20Nobeta/player-options) page on the website allows you to configure your personal options and export a config file from them.

 ### Verifying your config file